Fully Hyperbolic Convolutional Neural Networks: Building Blocks of the Fully Hyperbolic Network

 Consider the matrix

 In general, the matrix, $\bfW_j$ is rectangular or not invertible.
-However, if we construct the matrix in a way that it is square and invertible then it is possible to decrease the resolution and add channels or to {\em increase the resolution} and reduce the number of channels without losing any information and, more importantly, without interpolation.
-This will enable us to start with a fine scale image, reduce its resolution while at the same time increasing the number of channels, and then increase its resolution and reduce the number of channels all without losing any information.
+However, if we construct the matrix in a way that it is square and invertible then it is possible to decrease the resolution and add channels or to {\em increase the resolution} and reduce the number of channels without losing any information and without interpolation.
+This will enable us to compute $\bfY_{j-1}$ given $\bfY_{j+1}$ and $\bfY_j$ even when $\bfW_{j} \neq \bfW_{j-1} \neq \bfI$, meaning that we will have a fully reversible network.

 While it is possible to learn the matrices $\bfA_i$, this may add considerable complexity to the method.
 This is because, while it is straight forward to build $\bfW_j$ as square, it is not obvious how to enforce its invertibility.
 Furthermore, even if the matrix is invertible, inverting it may not be simple, making the process too expensive for practical purposes.
 Although it is difficult to learn an appropriate matrix $\bfW$, it is possible to choose one that posses all the above qualities.